 - Turning the elements of an HDR – the analysis, quantitative data, case studies, voices of stakeholders and so on – into a report that is straightforward, but that is eye-catching and stimulates interest requires creativity in layout and design.

 The designer should tailor the report as much as possible to appeal to the target audience.
 The front cover makes the first impression.
 It should convey the report’s theme in a clear, but intriguing way.
 Photographs, drawings, maps, or photos can all pique a reader’s curiosity.

 If an HDR process has been sufficiently participatory, the points of view of local actors and other people living in communities who regularly come into contact with the themes and issues analysed in the report have been examined.
 The inclusion of such material lends a fresh, immediate quality that enriches the text and readily draws the attention of readers.
-(The 2003 HDRs of Pakistan and Thailand represent good examples.)
-The designer might focus on creating an attractive presentation for this material that resonates with the target audience and adds to the credibility of the report.
+(The designer might focus on creating an attractive presentation for this material that resonates with the target audience and adds to the credibility of the report.

 The following are some other basic principles:

 - Balance: arrange the page so that the composition of the components – text, tables, boxes, graphics, photos and illustrations, messages and data – appears light and simple, yet varied.

 Consistency: maintain specific presentational styles across like features to help readers recognize and navigate easily through the various components.

 - Contrast: explore the use of size, colour and typeface to add variety.

 - Proximity: present elements close together or far apart to suggest a relationship or a lack of relationship.